Futures studies: Science fiction

 Wendell Bell and Ed Cornish acknowledge science fiction as a catalyst to future studies, conjuring up visions of tomorrow.
 Science fiction's potential to provide an "imaginative social vision" is its contribution to futures studies and public perspective.
 Productive sci-fi presents plausible, normative scenarios.
 Jim Dator attributes the foundational concepts of "images of the future" to Wendell Bell, for clarifying Fred Polak's concept in Images of the Future, as it applies to futures studies.
 Similar to futures studies' scenarios thinking, empirically supported visions of the future are a window into what the future could be.
 However, unlike in futures studies, most science fiction works present a single alternative, unless the narrative deals with multiple timelines or alternative realities, such as in the works of Philip K. Dick, and a multitude of small and big screen works.
 Pamela Sargent states, "Science fiction reflects attitudes typical of this century."
 She gives a brief history of impactful sci-fi publications, like The Foundation Trilogy by Isaac Asimov, and Starship Troopers by Robert A. Heinlein.
 Alternate perspectives validate sci-fi as part of the fuzzy "images of the future".

 Brian David Johnson is a futurist and author who uses science fiction to help build the future.
 He has been a futurist at Intel, and is now the resident futurist at Arizona State University.
 "His work is called 'future casting'—using ethnographic field studies, technology research, trend data, and even science fiction to create a pragmatic vision of consumers and computing."
-Brian David Johnson has developed a practical guide to utilizing science fiction as a tool for futures studies.
-Science Fiction Prototyping combines the past with the present, including interviews with notable science fiction authors to provide the tools needed to "design the future with science fiction."
+Brian David Johnson has developed a practical guide to using science fiction as a tool for futures studies.
+Science fiction prototyping combines the past with the present, including interviews with notable science fiction authors to provide the tools needed to "design the future with science fiction."

 Science Fiction Prototyping has five parts: